laravel/docs/process.md

     return $result->output(); // 1, 2

-If you wish to access the process's output at real-time, you may use a closure as second argument of the `run` method:
+If you wish to access the process's output at real-time, you may use a closure as the second argument of the `run` method:

     Process::run('echo 1; sleep 1; echo 2', function ($output) {
         dump($output); // Dumps "1", and after a second dumps "2"